Make Video Conference Calls More Personal In 60 Seconds Or Less

-No surprise: I perform the majority of my coaching sessions online via video calls.
+No surprise: I perform the majority of my coaching sessions online via video conferencing.

 Don’t get me wrong: It’s not that I believe the online experience is better.
-Quite the contrary: Face-to-face meetings (especially when paired with a great follow-up email) will almost always be superior.
+Quite the contrary: Face-to-face meetings (especially when paired with a great follow-up email) will almost always be superior to video.

 But the reality of my work requires frequent meetings, and my clients’ calendars are often full to bursting.
-So although someone may not be able to carve out time away from the office to meet in person, most can make the time for a video call.
+So although someone may not be able to carve out time away from the office or working from home to meet in person, most can make the time for a personal video call.

 How to Channel the Connection of In-Person Meetings During Video Calls